google-research/dex-lang/README.md

 🚨 **Dex is an experimental research project at an early stage of development.
 Expect monstrous bugs and razor-sharp edges!**

-🤝 **Contributions welcome!** See our issue tracker for [good first issues](https://github.com/google-research/dex-lang/labels/good%20first%20issue), or browse by [tematic labels](https://github.com/google-research/dex-lang/labels).
+🤝 **Contributions welcome!** See our issue tracker for [good first issues](https://github.com/google-research/dex-lang/labels/good%20first%20issue), or browse by [thematic labels](https://github.com/google-research/dex-lang/labels).

 ## Dependencies